 Operating Hours: Various time slots

 How to get there: From Queenstown i-SITE Visitor Info Centre, cross the street to Station Building.
 Check-in at the AJ Hackett Bungy front desk.
 The staff will advise when the shuttle bus departs for the swing.

 North Island: Hike Across an Active Volcano

 Just off the coast in the Bay of Plenty, White Island is New Zealand’s most active conical volcano.

 Visiting the island is only possible through guided tours.
-For an explosive adventure, head on a Landing and Walking Tour.
-This tour includes a helicopter ride that ferries you to the volcano.
-There, you’ll get to explore active volcanic vents, abandoned mining ruins, and an active crater lake.
+For an explosive adventure, head on a Volcanic Scenic Helicopter Flight.
+This tour includes a helicopter ride that ferries you to the Mount Tarawera volcano where you’ll get to enjoy a bird’s eye view of Wai-O-Tapu and Okakei Korako.

 South Island: Hike Across a Glacier

 We had the coolest time of our lives visiting the Fox Glacier on a guided tour.
 The glacier is only accessible via helicopter, so you’ll be in for a short, scenic ride that flies you onto the ice.
 Thereafter, you’ll strap on crampons and explore the glacier with your knowledgeable guide.

 It’s hard to say what you’ll experience on the tour — the ice shifts every day, so every time is different!
 For us, we got to walk on ice, crawl through natural tunnels, and squeeze through narrow crevices.
 It’s an alpine experience that’s pretty tough to beat!

 A lot of hiking trails in New Zealand vie for the title of the “best hike”, but the Tongariro Alpine Crossing often takes the cake in the North Island.
 It’s a strenuous hike, and requires appropriate hiking gear (especially in winter).